ChenElla/Shopifyhub/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements
-We would like to express our gratitude to the Shopify community for their support and inspiration.
+We would like to express our gratitude to the Shopify and BrainStation for their support and inspiration.
 Without their contributions, Shopifyhub would not be possible.
 Thank you!